No Churn Pomegranate Sorbet

 I only have a small kitchen with no room for a bulky ice cream maker, but not to worry, as it is perfectly easy to make my delicious No-Churn Pomegranate Sorbet at home without special equipment.

-A pale pink, beauty of a dessert!
+This is a pale pink, beauty of a dessert!
 My easy recipe for sorbet is made with pomegranate juice and can be made without an ice cream maker.
 This gorgeously pink, light and airy sorbet is super refreshing on a hot summer day.

 This is a flexible recipe, and can actually be made with any of your favourite juices.
 Pomegranate is lovely because it has a gentle sweet-sour taste, but pineapple or pink grapefruit are wonderful too.